 Romeoville Christian Academy admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national or ethnic origin in administration of its educational policies, admission policies, hiring of staff, or athletic and other school-administered programs.

 Romeoville Christian Academy was formally organized as Bible View Christian Academy in 1972, as the educational ministry of Bible Baptist Church under Pastor J.O.
 Purcell.
 The school, later named Bible Baptist Christian Academy, was the result of a concerned church and Christian parents and has been such a blessing for these many years.
-The Lord has blessed our school, and we have seen the enrollment increase to its present size of 158 students.
+The Lord has blessed our school, and we have seen the enrollment increase.

 Romeoville Christian Academy must provide an environment conducive to the academic and spiritual development of young people.
 Students are expected to abide by these standards throughout their enrollment.
 Romeoville Christian Academy expects that a student be above reproach, showing respect to God, country, family, faculty, and fellow students.
 Any student found to be out of harmony with the RCA ideals of work and life may be asked to withdraw whenever the general welfare demands it, even though there may be no special breach of conduct.